FarronF/limerick-council-meetings/meetings/2025/03/10-Monthly Meeting of the Metropolitan District of Limerick/Minutes - Meeting of the Metropolitan District of Limerick - 17th February 2025.md

 ***infrastructure are vital to ease traffic congestion in this area.***

-The Notice of Motion was proposed by Councillor Pond, seconded by Councillor Doyle and agreed.--- 16
+The Notice of Motion was proposed by Councillor Pond, seconded by Councillor Doyle and agreed.
+---
+16

 In proposing the Motion, Councillor Pond highlighted the serious traffic congestion in the area.
 He